Liga Nacional de Fútbol Profesional: Seasonal Income

-LaLiga - CVC agreement
+LaLiga – CVC agreement

 In August 2021, LaLiga agreed on the creation, together with the private equity fund CVC Capital Partners, of a holding company and a joint accounts agreement, whereby the fund contributed €2.7 billion in exchange for 10.95% of the profits generated from the commercial exploitation of the different LaLiga products, to be repaid by the clubs over 50 years.
 The project was called LaLiga Impulse.

-LaLiga Impulse was unanimously approved by the clubs at the Delegate Commission of 4 August, 2021 and approved at the General Assembly by a majority of 39 clubs (out of 42 in total) on 12 August.
+LaLiga Impulse was unanimously approved by the clubs at the Delegate Commission of 4 August 2021 and approved at the General Assembly by a majority of 39 clubs (out of 42 in total) on 12 August.
 At this assembly, Real Madrid CF, FC Barcelona, Athletic Bilbao and Real Oviedo voted against, although the Asturian club finally decided to sign up to the agreement days later to guarantee its sporting project.
+However, in June 2023, Fútbol Club Barcelona withdrew from the lawsuit against LaLiga and the clubs, leaving only Real Madrid and Athletic Bilbao as the only clubs opposed to the agreement.

 The agreement between CVC and LaLiga foresees the possibility of any club opting out or joining at a later date, where the sums corresponding to these clubs are subtracted from the initial amount.
 Following the decision by the aforementioned clubs not to form part of it, the final amount was set at around €2.1 billion in exchange for a percentage of almost 10.95% of the commercial profits.
 As for the use made of the funds by the clubs, 70% must be destined to infrastructure, 15% to settling debt, and the remaining 15% for increasing the wage limit for players in the first three years.